BinaryKits/BinaryKits.Zpl/README.md

 - **BinaryKits.Zpl.Protocol**<br>
 This module contains the raw commands of the Zebra protocol.
 - **BinaryKits.Zpl.Viewer**<br>
 This module is our own implementation of a viewer.
-It converts the ZPL data into an image like Labelary but does it locally.<br>[Try our viewer](https://binarykits-zpl-viewer.azurewebsites.net).
+It converts the ZPL data into an image like Labelary but does it locally.
+[Try our viewer](https://binarykits-zpl-viewer.azurewebsites.net).
 The viewer is also available as a [docker container](https://hub.docker.com/r/yipingruan/binarykits-zpl)

 ## How can I use it?